In our recent survey, 87% of women said that dealing with pelvic health issues had affected their mental health at some stage.

 It’s not enough to just speak out about these issues anymore, we need to take action, expand the conversation, and give women the support and information they need.
 It’s clear from our research that pelvic health is having a massive impact on the mental wellbeing of mothers and this needs to be addressed.

 Normalizing these issues only contributes to the problem.
-Using a pad is not a long term solution and we’ve seen big manufacturers push the message that it’s normal for moms to have little leaks’.
-This isn’t the case and I want to show moms that they don’t just have to put up with symptoms like this after having children.
+Using a pad is not a long term solution and we’ve seen big manufacturers push the message that it’s normal for mums to have’ little leaks’.
+This isn’t the case and I want to show mums here in the UK that they don’t just have to put up with symptoms like this after having children.

 We’re highlighting these issues all this week in our #PelvicHealthIsMentalHealth campaign.